michalmaayan/parking-ticket-project/README.md

 1. Download the "sections" folder (containing 12 csv files) and "geoUnited2016.csv" file from "step2" folder.
 These files could be download from here - https://drive.google.com/drive/folders/1FWeMBnpsg4BhHWIuTUk4GRz7wVolIYzn?usp=sharing

-2. In order to run the demo, by running GUI.py,you will have to add two arguments to the command line in the following format -
+2. In order to run the demo, you must run GUI.py by adding two arguments to the command line in the following format -
 ```
 python GUI.py Path\To\sections_folder Path\To\geoUnited2016.csv
 ```